 As the expert in nutrition, you may be asked to develop a food-based tube feeding regimen.
-Later this week in a separate blog we’ll introduce Forrest’s success story, which shows that it CAN be done, even in a hospital setting.
+Using blenderized formulas can be done, even in a hospital or institutional setting.
 Here’s what you need to know:

 Select the right patient.
 Using a blenderized formula, particularly if it is homemade, requires more time and attention to make sure food safety practices are adhered to and all nutritional needs are met.
 Some patients or families may not be committed to this responsibility, so educate them on what is required to ensure the patient’s needs are met.

 Choose between a premade food-based formula and a homemade blenderized formula.
 More companies are producing whole-food based tube feeding formulas that are either ready-to-feed or only need to be mixed with water.
 See below for a few examples: